-For each circuit, Reactive Energy Meter(s) shall be supplied which shall meet the requirements of BS EN/IEC 62053-23 class 3.
+For each circuit, only main Reactive Energy Meter(s) need be supplied.
+The Reactive Energy Meters shall meet the requirements of BS EN/IEC 62053-23 class 3.

 Active Energy Meters shall be configured such that the number of measuring elements is equal to or one less than the number of primary system conductors.
 These include the neutral conductor, and/or the earth conductor where system configurations enable the flow of zero sequence energy.